-You are issued a canteen card and charged a deposit for it, upon release if the card is returned nondamaged then the deposit is refunded back.
+You are issued a canteen card and charged a deposit for it, upon release if the card is returned non-damaged then the deposit is refunded back.
 You will be charged to replace a card due to loss, theft or damage.
 A current list of the inmate site charges or fees is located on the kiosk in the housing unit.
 Due to the rising costs, the inmate charges or fees may change, if a change occurs, a notice will be posted on the kiosks.

 All paper money in your possession at the time of booking has been placed in your inmate account.
 Loose change (coins) will remain in with your personal property bag.
 The amount you spend will be deducted from your inmate account.
 At the time of your release from Jail, the balance in your account will be returned to you.
 You will be asked and required to provide information on having health insurance at the time of being booked into the Scott County Jail.
+If you come into jail with a negative balance from a previous incarceration the money that is placed onto your account will go towards the outstanding balance.

 Your family and friends may put money on your account online with a credit card, by utilizing a website provided through the outside commissary vendor.
 Cash may be deposited to your account between the hours of 7:30 A.M. to 4:30 P.M.
-Monday-Friday and 8:00 A.M. to11:30 A.M. on Saturday and Sunday, excluding holidays in the kiosk located by the Visitor Registration Desk at the Jail.
-Your family may mail money orders, cashier's checks and payroll checks, all subject to fund availability/verification by the Jail Staff.
+Monday-Friday and 8:00 A.M. to 11:30 A.M. on Sunday, excluding holidays in the kiosk located by the Visitor Registration Desk at the Jail.
+Your family may mail money orders and cashier's checks, all subject to fund availability/verification by the Jail Staff.
 Personal checks will not be accepted for deposit into your account.
-Any personal checks received will be returned to sender.
+Any personal checks or payroll checks received will be returned to sender.
 Only the following will be accepted for deposit to your inmate account: (Note: refusal to endorse a money order will result in return of money order or payroll check to sender.)

 - 1. Money orders (received by mail).

 - 2. Cashier's checks (received by mail).

 - 3. Cash (at kiosk).

-- 4. Credit Card (online or at kiosk).
+- Credit Card (online or at kiosk).

-- Approved Payroll checks.

-Remember cashier checks, payroll checks and money orders are held until it clears with the bank.
+Remember cashier checks and money orders are held until it clears with the bank.